lexxai/django-mariadb-vector-demo/README.md

 - Vector-based similarity search for recommendations
 - Simple UI:
   - List of all articles
-  - “Similar articles” view for a selected article
+  - "Similar articles" view for a selected article
 - Admin interface to add and manage articles

-This repository demonstrates the integration of MariaDB's vector capabilities with Django using the `django-mariadb-vector` library.
+This repository demonstrates the integration of MariaDB's vector capabilities with Django using the [django-mariadb-vector](https://github.com/lexxai/django-mariadb-vector) library by simply usage `pip install django-mariadb-vector`.
 It showcases how to store vector embeddings, create vector indexes, and perform similarity searches within a Django application.

 ## Prerequisites